 Scholarship awards will be $1,000 per student and can be applied towards tuition or tool purchases.

-Applications can be downloaded from the association’s website, www.aaspmn.org, or submitted online at www.automotivescholarships.com/AASP-MN.
-Online submissions give students the opportunity to compete for several different awards, including those offered by the Global Automotive Aftermarket Symposium Scholarship Committee and over 40 other automotive aftermarket organizations and companies.
-Specific requirements for each organization’s awards can be found at www.automotivescholarships.com.
+Online submissions give students the opportunity to compete for several different awards, including those offered by the Global Automotive Aftermarket Symposium Scholarship Committee and more than 40 other automotive aftermarket organizations and companies.
+Specific requirements for each organization’s awards can be found at automotivescholarships.com.